HOW TO KEEP BLACK CLOTHES FROM FADING IN THE WASH

 Wash your black garments:

 Even on the most gentle setting, the washing machine can damage the fibers of your garment and cause dark colors to fade.
 Before you throw your black jeans in the laundry basket ask yourself: Does it really need to be washed?
-Use natural spot cleaning methods to keep the garment clean and avoid the washing machine for a few more washes.
+Use natural spot cleaning methods to keep black clothes from fading.

 While you are acclimating your new black garment into your wardrobe and wash routine, make sure to check the care tag before every wash.
 How dirty is the garment?
 If they weren’t the victim of a recent food fight or a choice garment for a mud run, wash them as gently and slowly as possible.
-Consider hand washing.
+Consider hand washing to keep black clothes from fading.
 A slow spin and gentle cycle will lessen the agitation and prevent the fibers from losing too much dye.

 Heat is the enemy when it comes to dark garments.
 Wash them on a cold cycle and skip the dryer.
 Hang dry them indoors, away from the sun.